kovacsmarkakos/my-wedding/README.md

 <p>
 </p>

-> Wedding invitation website that I created for my wedding. <br>
+> This is a brochure style website that I created for my wedding.
+>
-> Mobile first, responsive, single-page site.
+> Mobile first, responsive, single-page site, using HTML, CSS, and a little bit of vanilla JavaScript.

 ### 🏠 [Homepage](https://github.com/kovacsmarkakos/my-wedding)